 - Exercise regularly.
 Being an entrepreneur, my hours are sometimes unpredictable.
 Though, I find if I take the time to exercise I feel less stressed and more balanced.
 A sport I’ve recently taken up is tennis.
 And I really enjoy it!
 I plan to continue playing a few times a week (and take regular lessons) for the new year.

 - Make time for family and friends.
 In the beginning of my real estate investing career, I worked a lot of hours.
 So many that I missed a lot of events with family and even friends.
 Building up a business as an entrepreneur is no easy feat.
 It takes hard work and time.
 Though, I’ve realized the importance of maintaining balance between work and personal relationships.
-My goal for 2019 is to rekindle relationships with family and friends who are important to me.
+My goal for this year is to rekindle relationships with family and friends who are important to me.

 - Work out regularly: We bought a treadmill and home gym system that mostly went unused in 2018.